Azure-Samples/azure-search-sample-data/CONTRIBUTING.md

 # Contributing to Azure samples

-Thank you for your interest in contributing to the Azure Search sample data!
+Thank you for your interest in contributing to the Azure Cognitive Search sample data.

 ## Ways to contribute